juanca/blog/articles/react-component-architecture.md

 }
 ```

+The original text field component is revised to include two additional properties: `props.prefix` and `props.postfix`.
+These represent placeholders for other components as decorations.
+If any is `undefined` then React will just skip it.
+Note: any string value is actually considered a text node.

 #### When?

+The sole responsibility of a decorations on a presentational component is facilitate complex user interfaces.
-Useful when a user interface element can be composed of many components.
+This is useful when complex user interfaces can be composed of many simple and robust  components.

 #### Why?

-A naive approach is a simple copy-and-paste of the original `TextField` source:
+A naive approach is a simple copy-and-paste of the original `PresentationalTextField` source:

 ```javascript
 function PresentationalMoneyTextField (props) {